solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 So, how do you actually write data to a Kinesis stream?
 Well, you have plenty of options for that!

-You can use the [Amazon Kinesis Agent](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html), which is a stand-alone Java application to stream data from files and is useful to f.ex. stream your server logs to the cloud.
+You can use the [Amazon Kinesis Agent](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html), which is a stand-alone Java application to stream data from files and is useful to e.g. stream your server logs to the cloud.
 The next option you have is the [Amazon Kinesis Producer Library (KPL)](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html).
 It provides a higher level of abstraction over the API calls and has several useful features I'll be mentioning shortly.

 There are also multiple direct AWS service integrations, meaning that many services, such as _AWS IoT Core_, _CloudWatch Logs_ and _Events_, and event _AWS Database Migration Service_ can write data directly to a Kinesis stream without you having to write any code (neat, right?).
 And then there is the API Gateway integration, which is a different beast altogether and which allows you to proxy the Kinesis API calls with some configuration and [VTL magic](https://docs.aws.amazon.com/apigateway/latest/developerguide/integrating-api-with-aws-services-kinesis.html).